PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 All variants in the CPIC DPYD allele definition file are considered for the genotype assignment by the PharmCAT Named Allele Matcher.
 This potentially results in the detection of more than two DPYD variants.
 To be able to determine a DPYD phenotype the variants are reported and translated as followed:

-__Phased data:__
+### Phased data

 If phased data is provided in the vcf file, the Named Allele Matcher produces an output that lists all detected variant per allele.

- - If the sample only includes none or one variant per allele the genotype is given as e.g., c.1627A>G (\*5)/c.1905+1G>A (\*2A) with a corresponding functionality (One no function allele and one normal function allele) and the phenotype assignment (Intermediate Metabolizer) in the json output and HTML/PDF report summary table.
+If the sample only includes none or one variant per allele the genotype is given as e.g., c.1627A>G (\*5)/c.1905+1G>A (\*2A) with a corresponding functionality (One no function allele and one normal function allele) and the phenotype assignment (Intermediate Metabolizer) in the json output and HTML/PDF report summary table.
 The genotype and phenotype are also included in the drug sections of the report.

- - In case the sample includes more than one DPYD variant per allele e.g., c.498G>A + c.2582A>G/c.2846A>T + c.2933A>G, the genotype is listed as such in the json output and HTML/PDF report summary table.
+In case the sample includes more than one DPYD variant per allele e.g., c.498G>A + c.2582A>G/c.2846A>T + c.2933A>G, the genotype is listed as such in the json output and HTML/PDF report summary table.
 The report drug section will include the genotype with the two lowest activity values (variant activity scores), which is used to determine the phenotype and gene activity score and the corresponding drug recommendations.
 This information is also available in the json format.

-__Unphased data:__
+### Unphased data

 If unphased data is provided in the vcf file, the Named Allele Matcher produces a list of all detected DPYD variants in the sample.
 The Phenotyper assigns function to each variant which is provided in the json output and HTML/PDF report summary table.
 The report drug section will include the genotype with the two lowest activity values (variant activity scores), which is used to determine the phenotype and gene activity score and the corresponding drug recommendations.
 For normal function variants, reference is used in the calculated genotype to present normal function alleles.
 This information is also available in the json format.